Do you have dark spots and patches on the skin? If you do, then these dark spots are actually skin pigmentation.

 What is Skin Pigmentation?

-One of the main forms of this condition is Hyperpigmentation.
+One of the main forms of skin discoloration is Hyperpigmentation.

 If the skin’s melanin production is low there can be conditions like Vitiligo where skin patches appear darker.